pyrossh/pacos/readme.md

 **byte**

-A byte represents an unsigned 8 bit number.
+A byte represents an unsigned 8-bit number.
 It is mainly used to represent strings and binary data.

 ```rb
 let data: []byte?